 SECTION 83 TOOLKIT

 First Nations have the authority to pass by-laws related to taxation pursuant to section 83 of the Indian Act.
-While section 83 does grant powers of control over individual First Nations’ fiscal management it is limited in scope and jurisdiction.
+While section 83 affirms powers of control over individual First Nations’ fiscal management it is limited in scope and jurisdiction.
 Section 83 by-laws proposed by First Nations require ministerial approval, on the advice of the First Nations Tax Commission.

-A First Nation may make by-laws for any or all of the following:
+Under section 83, a First Nation may make by-laws for any or all of the following:

 - Taxation for local purposes of land, or interests in land, in the reserve, including rights to occupy, possess or use land in the reserve